intelia-agility/ML_Specialization_UseCase1/README.md

 df_daily = pd.DataFrame(data['daily'])

 ```
+After fetching and structuring the weather data, our next steps involve analyzing this data in conjunction with taxi trip records to identify patterns and insights

 ### Data Granularity and Analysis
 Our analysis emphasizes hourly data granularity.
 This approach helps us capture the dynamic nature of both weather conditions and taxi trip demand, allowing for a more nuanced understanding of their interplay.
 Hourly data provides the detail necessary for accurate demand forecasting, crucial for operational planning and resource allocation.